agude/agude.github.io/_drafts/2021-09-29-switrs_ford_vs_toyota_during_covid_19.md

 ## Interpretation

-The normalized rates match up well through the [Christmas and New Year holidays][xmas], which is the big two-week dip caused by people taking time off work and hence not commuting.
+The normalized rates match up well through the [Christmas and New Year holidays][xmas], which is the two-week dip caused by people taking time off work and hence not commuting.
 But right after, the series diverge:

 [xmas]: {% post_url 2016-12-02-switrs_crashes_by_date %}/#day-by-day

-- Toyota collisions started trending down a few weeks before the stay-at-home order and drop off significantly the week before.
+- Toyota collisions trend down a few weeks before the stay-at-home order and drop off significantly the week before.
 Ford collisions stay constant until the order.
 This suggests that Toyota drivers made a decision to stay home by themselves while Ford drivers waited until the state mandated it.
 - Toyota collisions drop much more the week of the order, likely indicating that more Toyota drivers stayed at home when told to do so.
-- Ford collisions have recovered to their pre-pandemic levels faster than Toyota collisions, indicating that Ford drivers were quicker to get back on the road when allowed to.
+- Ford collisions have recovered towards their pre-pandemic level faster than Toyota collisions, indicating that Ford drivers were quicker to get back on the road when allowed to.

-Taken together, I think this is due to a [white-collar][white_collar]--[blue-collar][blue_collar] divide.
+Taken together, I think these observations suggest the difference is due to a [white-collar][white_collar]--[blue-collar][blue_collar] divide.
 White-collar workers generally have more flexible work arrangements and their jobs are easier to do from home, whereas blue-collar workers have to travel to a job site to perform their work.
 Blue-collar workers are more conservative than white-collar workers and more likely to buy American branded cars.[^political_cars]

 [white_collar]: https://en.wikipedia.org/wiki/White-collar_worker